-- Flutracking expanded their reporting period his year due to COVID-19.
-As such, historical comparisons are not available for data reported before April and after October 2020. - Since reporting commenced in week 8, Flutracking participants reporting ILI (fever and cough) has decreased from a peak of 1.5% in week 8 to a low of 0.2% from weeks 17 to 20 (Figure 2). - This fortnight (02 to 15 November 2020), Flutracking participants reporting ILI (0.40%), is higher than the previous fortnight (0.31%).
+- Flutracking expanded their reporting period this year due to COVID-19.
+As such, historical comparisons are not available for data reported before April and after October 2020. - This fortnight (16 to 29 November 2020), the proportion of Flutracking participants reporting ILI (0.39%), is similar to the previous fortnight (0.38%). - Since reporting commenced in week 8, the proportion of Flutracking participants reporting ILI (fever and cough) decreased from a peak of 1.5% in week 8 to a low of 0.2% from weeks 17 to 20 (Figure 2).
+This is likely due to COVID-19 public health measures (e.g. physical distancing and travel restrictions). - The proportion of participants reporting ILI has increased from 0.29% in week 40, to 0.37% in week 48.
+Where the 5 year average was able to be calculated, the ILI rate this year has remained at historically low levels.